oracle-livelabs/em-omc/enterprise-manager/emcc/em-fleet-maintenance-patching/em-fleet-maintenance-patching.md

 In this lab activity, you will analyze the database estate to identify any configuration drift (pollution) using the Software Standardization Advisor.

-Software Standardization Advisor enables administrators to understand various database configurations prevailing in their environment.
-Each deployment with a unique platform, release and patch level is identified as a distinct configuration.
-This provides the administrators a view of the configuration pollution in their estate.
-It also analyzes and provides a recommendation to standardize the environment and reduce the number of configurations required for managing the database estate.
+The Software Standardization Advisor enables administrators to understand various database configurations prevailing in their environment.
+Each deployment with a unique platform, release, and patch level is identified as a distinct configuration.
+This provides administrators with a view of the configuration pollution in their estate.
+It also analyzes and provides recommendations to standardize the environment and reduce the number of configurations required for managing the database estate.
 <!--
   ![](images/em-fleet-maintenance-overview-2.png " ")
 -->